The Cranberries: History

-Formation and early years (1989–1992)
+1989–1991: Formation and early years

 Brothers Noel Hogan and Mike Hogan, descendants of the nineteenth-century Irish poet Michael Hogan, met Fergal Lawler in the mid-1980s.
 The young kids who grew up together in Limerick, Ireland, also shared their love of 1980s English/indie music and were "galvanised by punk's DIY ethic".
 Lawler received his first drum kit as a Christmas present when he was about seventeen; two months later, Mike Hogan received his first bass and his brother his first guitar.
 Niall Quinn, who also lived in the region, played with his own group called Hitchers and occasionally shared his experiences with the trio.
 Thereafter, they moved towards the idea of a four-piece ensemble and Quinn decided to stay on with the band.

-In mid-1989, brothers Mike (16) and Noel (18) Hogan formed the Cranberry Saw Us with Lawler (18), and singer Quinn.
+In mid-1989, Mike (16) and Noel (18) Hogan formed the Cranberry Saw Us with Lawler (18), and singer Quinn.
 The initial release from Cranberry Saw Us was the demo EP Anything in January 1990.
 Shortly afterwards, Quinn left the band to return to his previous group Hitchers, although they remained on good terms.
 Despite this unexpected break-up, the three musicians transitioned to an instrumental group for several months, continuing to improve on ideas and song structures of instrumental pieces.
 Lawler and the two Hogan brothers then placed an advertisement for a female singer.
 Subsequently, Quinn introduced the trio to a friend of his girlfriend's sister, mentioning that she was a singer-songwriter looking for a group who would compose original music.